anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 **Steps:**

-If this is your first time interacting with the Palm Network, please refer to the [connect with testnet](../../Get-Started/Connect/Testnet.md) or [mainnet](../../Get-Started/Connect/Mainnet.md) article.
+If this is your first time interacting with the Palm Network, please refer to the [connect with testnet](../../Get-Started/Connect/Testnet.md) or [mainnet](../../Get-Started/Connect/Mainnet.md) articles.
 Once you are granted access to the network:

 1. **Clone the repo**
 ``` bash